emilhe/dash-extensions-docs/sections/enrich.md

 A `DashTransform` represents a _transformation_ of one `DashBlueprint` into another.
 Since a blueprint holds both callback and layout information, transforms can make arbitrary modifications of both.
 Transforms can be passed via the `transforms` keyword of `DashBlueprint` and/or `DashProxy`.
 The key purpose of transforms is to make it possible to encapsulate blocks of application logic, and abstract it away.

 As a simple example, let's consider the case of callbacks that are invoked only for their side effects.
 A typical example is executing a small JavaScript snippet.
-In Dash, a callback _must_ have an output, so the workaround for this case would be to add a dummy output,
+In Dash, a callback _must_ have an output [NB: As per Dash 2.17.0 this is not longer true, but example point(s) remain valid, so I have kept it here for now], so the workaround for this case would be to add a dummy output,

 .. python-code:: sections.enrich.side_effect